-- The Principle of Equality Shall be embedded as an Apex Priority and Cross Cutting Imperative in the Budget Process including: The Mandate Paper, Division of Revenue Bill, the Fiscal Framework, the Appropriations Bill and the Medium Term Budget Policy Statement.
-Inculcated gendered perspectives shall take into consideration gendered-poverty mapping perspectives across provinces, districts and localities, so as to effectively consider the spatial, socio-economic challenges faced by women across the country. - Budget Vote Process: Budgets Shall be approved based on clearly articulated and tangible gender responsive strategic plans and annual performance plans, as a commitment of intent to follow through with the implementation of all mainstreaming and gender equality priorities. - Budgets Shall be clearly linked to gender equality outcomes (SDGs, Agenda 2063, SADC Gender and Dev Protocol, NDP (gendered NDP perspectives), including priority actions articulated in the Women's Charter for Accelerated Development).
-Gender Equality Outcomes Shall be articulated by every department and entity across the three spheres of government - Gender Responsive Budgets Principles: Shall be applied, clearly demonstrating a theory of change paradigm: Across the three spheres of government (National, Provincial and Local), through tangible, impact driven developmental plans, which recognise the urgency of gender equality in South Africa - Government Shall incorporate tangible gender perspective into the design, development, adoption and execution of all budgetary processes, as appropriate, in order to promote equitable, effective and appropriate resource allocation; Shall further establish adequate budgetary allocations to support gender equality and development programmes that enhance women's empowerment; and to develop the necessary analytical and methodological tools and mechanisms for monitoring and evaluation;
+- The Principle of Equality Shall be embedded as an Apex Priority and Cross Cutting Imperative in the Budget Process including: The Mandate Paper, Division of Revenue Bill, the Fiscal Framework, the Appropriations Bill and the Medium Term Budget Policy Statement. - Inculcated gendered perspectives shall take into consideration gendered-poverty mapping perspectives across provinces, districts and localities, so as to effectively consider the spatial, socio-economic challenges faced by women across the country. - Budget Vote Process: Budgets Shall be approved based on clearly articulated and tangible gender responsive strategic plans and annual performance plans, as a commitment of intent to follow through with the implementation of all

+- mainstreaming and gender equality priorities. - Budgets Shall be clearly linked to gender equality outcomes (SDGs, Agenda 2063, SADC Gender and Dev Protocol, NDP (gendered NDP perspectives), including priority actions articulated in the Women's Charter for Accelerated Development).
+Gender Equality Outcomes Shall be articulated by every department and entity across the three spheres of government - Gender Responsive Budget Principles: Shall be consistently applied, clearly demonstrating a theory of change paradigm: Across the three spheres of government (National, Provincial and Local), through tangible, impact driven developmental plans, which recognise the urgency of gender equality in South Africa

-- The responsibilities for gender mainstreaming for the advancement of equality shall be placed firmly with accounting officers across the three spheres of government and gender mainstreaming to become an integral part of interrogation of all costing and budgets of strategic plans - Legislation targeting women shall be properly costed, ensuring that appropriate resources, financial and otherwise, are dedicated towards successful implementation thereof - Based on evidence-based research, where there are budget deficits, allocation shifts shall be recommended in education, health, including all economic (Economic Development Cluster) participation projects and as an integrated approach to women's development and wellbeing; - Ensure the revenue measures including fuel levies and sales taxes do not adversely affect women; - For each sector, resource allocations to particular sectors should be monitored to ensure that they benefit women. - Standardized requirements and guidelines for the collection of gender disaggregated data shall be instituted to serve as the basis for targeted, evidence-based policy and legislative formulation
+- Government Shall incorporate tangible gender perspective into the design, development, adoption and execution of all budgetary processes, as appropriate, in order to promote equitable, effective and appropriate resource allocation; Shall further establish adequate budgetary allocations to support gender equality and development programmes that enhance women's empowerment; and to develop the necessary analytical and methodological tools and mechanisms for monitoring and evaluation; - The responsibilities for gender mainstreaming for the advancement of equality shall be placed firmly with accounting officers across the three spheres of government and gender mainstreaming to become an integral part of interrogation of all costing and budgets of strategic plans - Legislation targeting women shall be properly costed, ensuring that appropriate resources, financial and otherwise, are dedicated towards successful implementation thereof - Based on evidence-based research, where there are budget deficits, allocation shifts shall be recommended in education, health, including all economic (Economic Development Cluster) participation projects and as an integrated approach to women's development and wellbeing; - Ensure the revenue measures including fuel levies and sales taxes do not adversely affect women; - For each sector, resource allocations to particular sectors should be monitored to ensure that they benefit women.